rsilvestre/youtex/README.md

 Youtex.clear_cache()
 ```

-When caching is enabled, transcript lists and transcript contents are stored separately with their own TTL.
-The cache is automatically cleaned up periodically to prevent memory issues.
+When caching is enabled, transcript lists and transcript contents are stored with their own TTL.
+The cache is automatically cleaned up periodically to prevent storage issues.

 ## Data Structures